 A neo-liberal and repressive France

 The polls in December have brought his approval rate to just 30%.
-Yet, "strong" of this consensus at historic lows, Macron continues to say that France cannot be reformed but must be "transformed".
+Yet, "strengthened" by this consensus at historic lows, Macron continues to say that France cannot be reformed but must be "transformed".
 His Tatcherist-style policy aims to transform the country from social democratic to neoliberal.

 Yellow vests, the story of a riot

-The trigger for the yellow vest protests was the government's plan to make radical changes to the French pension plan, seen by many as a jewel of the welfare state.
-Macron intends to unify France's 42 pension programs into a single unified program, which he claims is more equitable and transparent.
+The trigger for the yellow vest protests was the government's plan to make sweeping changes to the French pension plan, seen by many as a jewel of the welfare state.
+Macron intends to unify France's 42 pension programs into a single unified program, which he claims is more fair and transparent.